NO MORE ENLIGHTENMENT

 In Hinduism, the term most associated with what we in English call enlightenment is moksha, and in Buddhism it is the word nirvana.
 In Sanskrit, moksha has various meanings related to spiritual freedom from birth, death, and rebirth rotations.
 This kind of freedom allows self-realization—a better understanding of what it means to be a human extension of God.

-I found this other explanation of what happens in enlightenment from Gary van Warmerdam author of MindWorks: A Practical Guide for Changing Thoughts, Beliefs, and Emotional Reactions, on his site, www.pathwaytohappiness.com.
+I found this other explanation of what happens in enlightenment from Gary van Warmerdam, author of MindWorks: A Practical Guide for Changing Thoughts, Beliefs, and Emotional Reactions, on his website, www.pathwaytohappiness.com.
 He likens enlightenment to being at a party and realizing everyone is in costume:

 “When you have the spiritual awakening of enlightenment it is like seeing the funniest joke ever played.
 It appears that you are at a costume party and everyone is role playing the character they dressed up as.
 Except their costume is the personality made up of all their beliefs about what they are, should be, shouldn’t be, should do, and shouldn’t do.
 Their personality mask is a big set of agreements about themselves.
 The most hysterical part is that behind the mask is actually a being of infinite consciousness that is wearing the personality.